Saniya-Ashraf/saniya-ashraf.github.io/_teaching/OOP.md

 | 25/03/2024 (Week 11)| Lecture 10 ||||-->

 **Updates**
-*Office Hours on friday 11am - 1.30am and 3pm to 5pm.
+*Office Hours on Thursday 11am - 1.30am and 3pm to 5pm.
 *meanwhile for questions or scheduling a meeting, please email.
-*most slides and some labs are based on the course [Applied Machine Learning](https://www.coursera.org/learn/python-machine-learning).